codacy/pulse-user-docs/docs/metrics/lead-cycle-time.md

 Time between commiting to work on an issue (such as at the start of a sprint) and completing the issue.
 Cycle time is a subpart of lead time.

-Pulse calculates cycle time for completed issues, taking into account that issues can transition from **In progress** back to another status besides **Completed**.
+Pulse calculates cycle time for completed issues, taking into account that issues can transition from **in progress** back to another state besides **completed**.

 !!! note
-    When calculating cycle time, Pulse considers that:

-    -   Issues are in progress when they transition to any Jira status belonging to the **In Progress** status category (represented by the blue color in Jira).
-    -   Issues that have a status belonging to the **To Do** status category (represented by the grey color in Jira) don't contribute to cycle time.
+    Open issues that aren't in progress don't contribute to the cycle time.

+    [See here](../one-click-integrations/jira-integration.md#collected-data) how Pulse collects issue status data from Jira.

 ```text
 sum all (issue exited in progress timestamp - issue entered in progress timestamp)